freedogeon/the-moon-game/README.md

 }
 ```

-Simply, you can verify and generate the previous hash chain in here: https://freedogeon.github.io/the-moon-game/
+Simply, you can verify and generate the previous hash of the chain in here: https://freedogeon.github.io/the-moon-game/
 You can find the source at `index.html` file.